decentralized-identity/sidetree/docs/protocol.md

 ## Sidetree Transaction Processing
 A Sidetree transaction represents a batch of operations to be processed by Sidetree nodes.
 Each transaction is assigned a monotonically increasing number (but need not be increasing by one), the _transaction number_ deterministically defines the order of transactions, and thus the order of operations.
 A _transaction number_ is assigned to all Sidetree transactions irrespective of their validity, however a transaction __must__ be  __valid__ before individual operations within it can be processed.
 An invalid transaction is simply discarded by Sidetree nodes.
 The following rules must be followed for determining the validity of a transaction:

+1. _Anchor file_ validation rules:
-1. The corresponding _anchor file_ must strictly follow the schema defined by the protocol.
+   1. The anchor file must strictly follow the schema defined by the protocol.
 An anchor file with missing or additional properties is invalid.
+   1. The anchor file fetched from CAS must not exceed the maximum allowed anchor file size.
+   1. Must use the hashing algorithm specified by the protocol.
+   1. All DID unique suffixes specified in the anchor file must be unique.
+1. _Batch file_ validation rules:
-1. The corresponding _batch file_ must strictly follow the schema defined by the protocol.
+   1. The batch file must strictly follow the schema defined by the protocol.
 A batch file with missing or additional properties is invalid.
+   1. The batch file fetched from CAS must not exceed the maximum allowed batch file size.
+   1. Must use the hashing algorithm specified by the protocol.
+   1. DID unique suffixes found in the batch file must match DID unique suffixes found in anchor file exactly and in same order.
    1. The operation batch size must not exceed the maximum size specified by the protocol.
 1. The transaction must meet the proof-of-fee requirements defined by the protocol.
-1. Every operation batched in the same transaction must adhere to the following requirements to be considered a _well-formed operation_, one _not-well-formed_ operation in the batch file renders the entire transaction invalid:
+1. Every operation in the batch file must adhere to the following requirements to be considered a _well-formed operation_, one _not-well-formed_ operation in the batch file renders the entire transaction invalid:

    1. Follow the operation schema defined by the protocol, it must not have missing or additional properties.